 With a vast wilderness area covering over 363,000 hectares of national parks, forest, and nature reserves, Walpole is a true nature lover’s paradise.

-The town of Walpole is famous for the Valley of the Giants, named for its red tingle trees.
+The town of Walpole is famous for the Valley of the Giants and Walpole-Nornalup National Park, named for its red tingle trees.
 Here, you can take a stroll along the Tree Top Walk, 40 metres high off the ground.
 You can get a bird’s-eye view of the enchanting forest by walking across the 600-metre-long walkway.

 One Walpole spot not to be missed are the Conspicuous Cliffs.
 This is where you'll get spectacular views of the sea and indulge in seasonal whale watching.